philpackmohr/git-paper/git.md

 * 0c55337 My first commit
 ```

-Note, that `-D` instead of `-d` was used, because the commits of that branch will be not reachable by any branch and there changes would be lost in normal circumstances.
+Note, that `-D` instead of `-d` was used, because the commits of that branch will be not reachable by any branch and their changes would be lost in normal circumstances.

 ### With Git Extensions